chrisnager/crafted-css/README.md

 Comments
 --------

-First level comments should always be followed by an empty line.
-Except for the first one on the page, first level comments should be preceded by six empty lines.
+- First level comments should always be followed by an empty line.
+- Except for the first one on the page, first level comments should be preceded by six empty lines.
-Three empty lines before second level comments and one empty line after.
+- Three empty lines before second level comments and one empty line after.
+- Use sentence case when writing comments.

     /* Comment level 1
        -------------------------------------------------- */